DIY Farmhouse Wood Signs

 The DIY Farmhouse Signs also make a great gift!

 I made quite a few of these signs for Christmas Gifts!
 I lost count but I think it was 16 signs.
 Because I made so many, I made them assembly line style.
-There’s quite a few steps but it was fairly easy to do!
+There are quite a few steps but it was fairly easy to do!